astral-sh/uv/docs/guides/scripts.md

 ModuleNotFoundError: No module named 'rich'
 ```

-The dependency can be requested with the `--with` option:
+Request the dependency using the `--with` option:

 ```console
 $ uv run --with rich example.py